Is your company at risk? Steps to prevent business fraud

 ACFE lists six steps every organization should consider to reduce your vulnerability to fraud:

-1. Establish a code of ethics for management and employees, and have each employee sign the document.
+1. Establish a company-wide code of ethics for management and employees, and have each employee sign the document.

 2. Evaluate your internal controls for effectiveness and identify areas that may be vulnerable.

 3. Institute more checks and balances, such as

 - Adding an audit department and/or an independent audit committee

 - Requiring management review and certification of financial statements

 - Requiring a consistent external audit of both financial statements and of your internal controls over financial reporting

 - Conducting random surprise audits

 4. Hone your hiring procedures.
 Conduct thorough background checks that include educational, credit and employment history, plus references.